 Plus, good parents might try to actually serve a wholesome dinner beyond a pumpkin full of candy.

 And this is where I can help.
 Life is crazy, even on days when you don’t need to wear a costume, which is why I love having a few meals that don’t take a lot of work but still taste delicious.
+This pumpkin chili is fantastic, but you could also go for a baked pumpkin French toast skillet is also lovely.

 Stretch Your Dollar Further with Yummy Leftovers